aimeeu/assignment/content/en/guide.md

 * `LINK`: This is the link to the UI, where you can check the state of the workflow and advance it to the next stages if you have manual judgments.
 * `RUN_RESULT`: If you configured 'waitForDeployment=true', this variable contains the final state of the deployment (FAILED, SUCCEEDED, CANCELLED).

-You could, as a simplistic example, add a job step that prints out the values of the output parameters:
+You could, for example, add a job step that prints out the values of the output parameters:

 ```yaml
 steps: